 Office spaces must give workers a sense of security while energising them to work because of the ambience and physical functions.
 Multifunctional furniture that can be utilised to promote wellness and collaboration, quiet zones that would allow focused work, technology features that make working onsite seamless, and safety measures to ensure employees’ health and wellbeing are prioritised.

 Optimising Meetings Using Innovation and Automation

 In lieu of inefficient video calls, organisations can start experimenting with new methods such as recording brief, informative video clips with comprehensive explanations of expectations, minimising the need to coordinate schedules.

-Having these videos in stock will allow employees to revisit and review these recordings when they have clarifications, eliminating ineffective follow-up meetings that hold up regular schedules and empowers focused work time and improved productivity.
+Having these videos in stock will allow employees to revisit and review these recordings when they want clarifications, eliminating ineffective follow-up meetings that hold up regular schedules and empowers focused work time and improved productivity.

 Utilising Digital Tools to Attract Talent

 At the moment, conducting in-person interviews prove to be difficult, and even illogical.
-However, that does not mean that potential candidates will not be able to get a grasp and feel of the company’s culture and atmosphere.
+However, that doesn’t mean that potential candidates will not be able to get a grasp and feel of the company’s culture and atmosphere.
 Prospective hires wish to connect with their future workmates, and having engaging videos and audio content that they could access can potentially excite and entice them, proving once again that employers must maximise the capabilities of digital tools to display the company culture and environment effectively both virtually and in reality.

 Employee Recognition is Vital for Employee Retention